 Notes: The sample consists of 6,691 refugees for a total of 12,334 refugee-year observations.
 The dependent variable is the cultural similarity index (resp. refugees' relative employment) in Panel A (resp.
 Panel B).
 MSA refers to months since arrival.
 Threat is the threat index described in the text, and is z-standardized within each model.
 Positive coefficients indicate a reduction in distance to locals.
 Coefficients and standard errors are multiplied by 100 for presentation.
 All regressions include dummies for missing control variables, individual characteristics (gender, age, age squared, kids born before arrival in Germany living in the household, country of origin, marital status and location of partner as well as work experience and education upon arrival), and district fixed effects, all measured in December 2012.
-District controls refer to the survey years of 2017 and 2018 interacted with population share 65 and older (in percent), employees with academic degree (percent), places in child care facilities (per pedagogically active person), tax capacities of municipalities (EUR per inhabitant), and mean net cold rents (EUR per square meters) in this order, individually.
+District controls refer to the survey years of 2017 and 2018 interacted with district-level unemployment rate, population density, and share of refugees as in Table 1.
+Columns 2-7 include survey years of 2017 and 2018 interacted with population share 65 and older (in percent), employees with academic degree (percent), places in child care facilities (per pedagogically active person), tax capacities of municipalities (EUR per inhabitant), and mean net cold rents (EUR per square meters) in this order, individually.
 Column 8 includes controls of columns 2 through 7 all together.
 Panel A always controls for the composition of questions included in the cultural similarity index.
-Standard errors, in parentheses, are clustered at the person-level. p < 0.10, p < 0.05, p < 0.01.
+Standard errors, in parentheses, are clustered at the person-level. \ p < 0.10, \\ p < 0.05, \\\ p < 0.01.